Paradise, Hawaiian Style (song)

 "Paradise, Hawaiian Style" is a song first recorded by Elvis Presley as part of the soundtrack for his 1966 motion picture Paradise, Hawaiian Style.

 Its first release on record was in 1966 on the soundtrack album Paradise, Hawaiian Style.

 Another significant use of the song, apart from the initial movie, was it opening the world's first concert broadcast via satellite in 1973 called Aloha from Hawaii.
-The studiorecording was used in the opening images, the song was not performed live in the actual concert.
+The studio recording was used in the opening images, the song was not performed live in the actual concert.

 Writing and recording

 The song was written by Bill Giant, Bernie Baum, and Florence Kaye.